SevvalliThavapalan/LinkGenVarPhen-Workflow/README.md

 2. Design of sgRNA-insert pairs
 3. Data processing and visualization

+More details for each step can be found in the indivdual folders.

 ## Database mining for amino acid mutations
 The first step of this workflow is to mine genomes from databases for amino acid mutations.
 In this study we used the [NCBI Pathogen Detection database](https://www.ncbi.nlm.nih.gov/pathogens/).
 If you want to use other databases it is important that you obtain genome assembly files (.gbff) in the end.
 All the downstream steps are based on these files.